 - The following characters are automatically converted to underscores (_) when creating the directory name: - ) ( . : > < as well as space and tab.

-A string specifying the name of the application directory to be used by the calling application.
+The name of the application directory to be used by the calling application.
 For example, the IDL iTools application uses the application directory name “itools”.

 Note: APP_USER_DIR modifies the AppDirname string you specify in the same way it modifies the AuthorDirname string.
 See AuthorDirname, above.

-A string or string array containing the text used as the body of the README file within the application directory.
+The text used as the body of the README file within the application directory.
 The README text is for the benefit of IDL users who are trying to understand what the directory is for, and is expected to supply the following information: